VRichardJP/LoLAnalyzer/README.md

 # Using machine learning to evaluate the best pick in a draft (League of Legends)

-Warning: this application is under construction.
-Not everything has been published yet, and I don't guarantee that all the published scripts will run softly.
+Warning: I don't guarantee that all the published scripts will run softly.
 I you want to test it anyway, feedbacks are welcome.

 I may provide a demo network in a near future, but I can't maintain a network updated on a daily basis.
 I you want to use this app you will have to train your own network.